Home buying contingencies can make or break a sale or purchase. Which contingencies should you keep as a buyer? Let’s find out.

-In simple terms, they are conditions made by the buyer and seller that must be satisfied in order for the purchase of the house to occur.
+In simple terms, contingencies are conditions made by the buyer and seller that must be satisfied in order for the purchase of the house to occur.
 So if these contingencies or conditions are not satisfied, then either party can drop out of the transaction.

 The home inspection in the buying process

-So how to inspect a home?
 You (the buyer) are responsible for hiring and paying for an inspector.
 Knowing whether or not a potential property has problems can save you a lot of money in the long run, and even on negotiations in the buying process.

 While more extensive problems may mean you have to rescind your offer on the house, you can also try to negotiate with the seller if you are set on that property.
 For instance, you can ask them to make the needed repairs or even reduce the offer price.